qdev-dk-archive/matlab-qd/README.md

 `git submodule update --recursive`

-Then add all the files in the `dependencies` folder to the MATLAB path and run the command `zmq.install_jar` in MATLAB.
+Then add the root folder of the library to the MATLAB past, as well as all the folders immediately inside the `dependencies` folder.
+Run the command `zmq.install_jar` in MATLAB.

 Some equipment needs continuously running daemons, see [Configuring Daemons][daemons].